-In the US, currency in circulation grew by over $70 billion between March 3 and April 1, to $1,876 billion, representing a 4% increase.
+In the US, The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. in circulation grew by over $70 billion between March 3 and April 1, to $1,876 billion, representing a 4% increase.
 This exceeds the spike that followed the collapse of Lehman Brothers in September 2008 and is the strongest increase since the Y2K bug when many feared that computer glitches would take down the financial system.

-Jelena McWilliams, chairman of the Federal Deposit Insurance Corporation, which safeguards bank accounts has encouraged bank customers to leave their money in the bank.
-“Just as it is not necessarily rational to hoard toilet paper, it is also not rational to hoard cash,” McWilliams said in an NPR interview.
+Jelena McWilliams, chairman of the Federal Deposit Insurance Corporation, which safeguards bank accounts has encouraged bank customers to leave their From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More in the bank.
+“Just as it is not necessarily rational to hoard toilet See Banknote paper., it is also not rational to hoard cash,” McWilliams said in an NPR interview.
 The Wall Street Journal reports that some banks have faced temporary cash shortages, often in affluent neighbourhoods, but regulators warn against keeping large amounts of money at home.

 Not all countries have followed this pattern.
 In the UK, the Guardian reported on 24 March that cash usage had halved within days due to a combination of shop closures, concerns that banknotes may spread the virus and a shift to digital payments.
 However, the latest figures by Link, the UK ATM network show that the ATM withdrawals have declined by 27% between March 2020 and March 2019. , or 2.3 withdrawals per person.